A global view of behavioural change

 21 Dec 2018

 In an ever-evolving world, the drivers that change consumer behaviour are multitudinous and varied.
 They can change across regions and markets, but to help organisations better understand their impact, Nielsen has released an infographic going through their key trends that could shape our global future.

-When asked about sustainability and the environment, the majority of global consumers (73%) agree they would change their habits to reduce their impact on the environment.
+When asked about sustainability and environment, the majority of global consumers (73%) agree they would change their habits to reduce their impact on the environment.
 However, even more (81%) believe it’s important for companies to implement programmes to help improve the environment.
-Customers are increasingly demanding that brands are behaving in the right ways – whether that’s towards their staff, the environment or with customers – is something uncovered within the DMA’s ‘Customer Engagement 2018: How to win trust and loyalty’ research.
+Customers are increasingly demanding that brands are behaving in the right ways – whether that’s towards their staff, the environment or with customers – it's something we covered within the DMA’s ‘Customer Engagement 2018: How to win trust and loyalty’ research.

 To see more of the trends Nielsen believes will shape our future, click here.